Updated By Teckwrap Craft On June 1, 2024

 Step 5: Apply Vinyl

-As soon as the surface is stable and ready, you can begin to easily apply vinyl.
+As soon as the surface is stable and ready, you can easily apply your vinyl design.
 You can begin to carefully fold the entire vinyl decal and remove the backing paper one side at a time.
 While you remove the paper backing, firmly press the transfer tape to the curved surface.
-Once one side is done you can repeat the technique on the other side.
+Once one side is done, you can repeat the technique on the other side.

 Your goal is for the vinyl design to adhere to the surface completely and that is possible with the help of burnishing.
-Peel the transfer paper backward and press down to ensure that the pieces stick to the curved surface.
+Peel off the transfer paper very slowly at an angle keeping it closer to the surface.
+Press down the vinyl design while doing so to ensure that it sticks to the curved surface.

-If you don't want to seal vinyl after you apply vinyl, then that is alright.
+If you don't want to seal the vinyl design after you have applied it, that is alright.
 However, if you want to be on the safe side, sealing the vinyl on the curved surface using Mod Podge is to your advantage.
 You need to patiently wait for 72 hours for the vinyl to completely cure.
 Then, that’s it!

 If you hate wrinkled vinyl and stubborn air bubbles, you can remedy this by lightly heating the vinyl with a heat gun or hairdryer.
 Peel off the vinyl slowly to remove the bubbles and wrinkles.
 If you have managed to remove all these, you can press back the vinyl in place.